Our commitments to take care of our teams

 The fight against violence against women is gaining momentum.

-- In France, we have 10 violence advisors who were trained by La Maison des Femmes to listen to and advise any victims or witnesses, both in the professional and personal spheres;
+- In France, violence advisors trained by La Maison des Femmes to listen to and advise any victims or witnesses, both in the professional and personal spheres;

-- We propose annual awareness-raising conferences addressing several forms of violence against women – including cyberviolence, economic violence, and more.
-Alongside this event, we organize products sales and make a corporate donation.
-Together, these initiatives enabled Délifrance to raise €1,785 in support of the Maison des Femmes in 2024.
+- Annual awareness-raising conferences addressing several forms of violence against women (cyberviolence, economic violence...): products sales and a corporate donation, which raised €1,785 for the Maison des Femmes in 2024.

-- In Spain, with the signing of the government agreement "Companies for a society without gender-based violence," which commits Délifrance to relaying national prevention campaigns and carrying out awareness-raising actions.
+- In Spain: signing the government agreement "Companies for a society without gender-based violence," which commits Délifrance to relaying national prevention campaigns and carrying out awareness-raising actions.

 Let's get started with Volunteer Days!

-Winner of the second edition of our CSR call for projects, this civic engagement programme, which employees take part in during working hours, is being rolled out gradually, first in France, then across all our European sites by 2026.
+Winner of the second edition of our call for CSR projects, this civic engagement programme, which employees take part in during working hours, is being rolled out gradually, first in France, then across all our European sites by the end of 2026.

 In our French headquarters at Ivry-sur-Seine,

-- 19 volunteers took part in a “clean walk” with Surfrider France.
-They collected 43.5 kg of litter from the city streets.
+- "Clean walk" with Surfrider France: 19 volunteers collected 43.5 kg of litter from the city streets.

-In our French sites of Bethune and Harnes - 10 volunteers helped Secours Populaire Français to distribute food parcels
+In our French sites of Bethune and Harnes. - Food distribution with Secours Populaire France: 10 volunteers

 OUR TARGETS